PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 What I hear from seasoned professionals is that PySimpleGUI saves them a **ton** of time.
 They've written GUI code before.
 They know how to lay out a window.
 These folks just want to get their window working and quick.

-With the help of IDE's like PyCharm, Visual Studio and Wing (the offically supported IDE list) you get instant documentation on the calls you are making.
+With the help of IDE's like PyCharm, Visual Studio and Wing (the officially supported IDE list) you get instant documentation on the calls you are making.
 On PyCharm you instantly see both the call signature but also the explanations about each parameter.

-If the screenshots, demo programs and documentation don't convince you to at least **give it a try, once**, then you're way too busy, or .....
+If the screenshots, demo programs and documentation don't convince you to at least **give it a try, once**, then you're way too busy, or...
 I dunno, I stopped guessing "why?" some time ago.

-Some of the most reluctant of people to try PySimpleGUI have turned out to be some of the biggest supporters.
+Some of the most reluctant people to try PySimpleGUI have turned out to be some of the biggest supporters.

 #### A Moment of Thanks To The PySimpleGUI Users